The local server kit includes a few pieces:

 Using a Cell Modem

 Zone4 has a limited number of cell modems available for rent for use with local servers.
 A power connection for the modem is included on the same power adapter.
-To use a cell modem, connect the modem to the square plug on the included adapter.
-The blue light on the modem will turn on to indicate that it is powered on.
+To use a cell modem, connect the modem to the yellow plug on the power adapter.
+The blue light on the modem will turn on to indicate that it is powered.

 Then, connect a network cable from the LAN port on the modem to the internet port in the router (circled in red, above).
 The top three (green) lights on the modem indicate the connection strength.
 At least one of them must be lit up in order to be connected to the internet.